senzing-garage/knowledge-base/HOWTO/quickstart-linux.md

 ## Add Docker support

-These steps add files to the Senzing project used to bring up Docker containers.
+These steps add files to the `${SENZING_PROJECT_DIR}/docker-bin` directory that are used to bring up Docker containers.

 1. Get a local copy of [senzing-environment.py](https://raw.githubusercontent.com/Senzing/senzing-environment/master/senzing-environment.py).